kibook/s1kd-tools/s1kd-newpm/README.md

 -@ &lt;filename&gt;
 Save new publication module as &lt;filename&gt; instead of an automatically named file in the current directory.

+-% &lt;dir&gt;
+Use the XML template in &lt;dir&gt; instead of the built-in template.
+The template must be named `pm.xml` in &lt;dir&gt; and must conform to the default S1000D issue (4.2).

 'defaults' file
 ---------------